b-pardi/Research/BraTaDio_Fn/README.md

 ### WIP

-WIP
-- refactoring (putting into frames etc)
-    - put columns into separate frames and refactor code to accomodate
-        - i.e. remove all grid forgets and replace them with grid_forgets of that frame to simplify and scale

-- linear regression of overtones
-    - JF - freq dependentshear film compliance = (slope of fit / (2pi*5) *10^3 )
-        - 5 representing fundamental freq with unit conversion

 - link 2 span selectors together to ensure same data points are taken from frequency and dissipation

 - !!! git functionality to convert other data formats to that of bratadio